w3bb0/tf2-price-api-gui/README.md

 This proejct is still in development (stuff may be broke)

 How to get started:<br />
-1.first clone the repository<br />
+1.first download the repository<br />
 2.unzip the repository and put it somewhere you can easily access<br />
 2.install nodejs (the recommended version) from [here](https://nodejs.org/en/)<br />
 3.go into the repository folder and double click the insatll.bat file, this will install all the needed modules for you<br />